-This section gathers information about your E-Business Suite deployment that is used in the BIG-IP virtual server and load balancing pool.
+This section gathers information about your SharePoint deployment that will be used in the BIG-IP virtual server and load balancing pool.

-1. What IP address do you want to use for the virtual server?
+What IP address do you want to use for the virtual server?

 Type the IP address you want to use for the BIG-IP virtual server.
-This is the address clients use (or a DNS entry resolves to this address) to access the E-Business Suite deployment via the BIG-IP system.
+This is the address clients use (or a DNS entry resolves to this address) to access the SharePoint deployment via the BIG-IP system.

 If necessary for your configuration, this can be a network address to create a network virtual server (you must specify an IP mask in the following question for a network virtual server).
 A network virtual server is a virtual server whose IP address has no bits set in the host portion of the IP address (that is, the host portion of its IP address is 0), allowing the BIG-IP system to direct client connections that are destined for an entire range of IP addresses, rather than for a single destination IP address.
-Thus, when any client connection targets a destination IP address that is in the network specified by the virtual server IP address, the system can direct that connection the pool of E-Business Suite servers.
+Thus, when any client connection targets a destination IP address that is in the network specified by the virtual server IP address, the system can direct that connection the pool of SharePoint servers.

 2. If using a network virtual address, what is the IP mask?
+Advanced